-Lots of publishers add their Event Grids to Edelweiss, which provides an interactive way to collect event proposals / bids for their touring authors.
+Lots of publishers add their Event Grids to Edelweiss, providing an interactive way to collect event proposals / bids for their touring authors.
 Basically, you can provide a list of your touring authors, including their tentative tour stops and any other information you would like to provide.
 Your accounts can submit their proposals based on the information you’ve provided, as well as the publisher-generated title information…all that rich bibliographic content found in all your Edelweiss title entries.
-You’ll see each account’s General Event Profile as well as their specific “event proposal” for each author.
-Bookstores, libraries, festivals, radio shows, etc. all use the event grids in Edelweiss to request author appearances.
+You’ll see each account’s General Event Profile, and their specific “event proposal” for each author.
+Bookstores, libraries, festivals, radio shows, etc. all use the Event Grids in Edelweiss to request author appearances.

-Click in to New Campaign, where you can name your grid, provide a brief description, decide for which venues your grids will be available, a due date (the date after which your grids will be closed for all users, and then you can choose your catalog or collection from a list of all your available catalogs and collections:
+Click New Campaign.
+Here, you can name your grid, provide a brief description, decide which venues your grids will be available to, add a due date (the date after which your grids will be closed for all users), and choose the catalog or collection you’d like the grid to be related to.

-Once saved, scroll down to this new grid, and click into the tools icon to edit the grid’s particulars… this re-opens the screen shown above.
+Once saved, scroll down to this new grid and click the “tools” icon to edit the grid… this re-opens the screen shown above.

-Click the Upload button to upload a spreadsheet with tour details.
-In the screen that pops up, it’s easiest to “Click here to export current event grid in excel” to quickly create a spreadsheet of all the titles in your grid in the format required for upload.
+Click the Upload button to import a spreadsheet with tour details.
+In the screen that pops up, it’s easiest to “Click here to export current event grid in Excel” to quickly create a spreadsheet of all the titles in your grid in the format required for upload.

 Click the name of your grid to enter it:

-There, you can edit the Tour Information for each title:
+There, you can edit the Tour Information manually for each title:

 Once completed, you can share this grid with your accounts.
 Go back to the Administration page, find that grid in the list, and click the Share icon here:

-This will make the grid visible to all users to whom you or your reps have granted access.
-Learn more about granting access to accounts here.
+This will make the Event Grid visible for all users that you and your reps have granted access.
+Learn more about granting Event Grid access to accounts here.
 You’ll likely want to send an email to your contacts (outside of Edelweiss) to let them know that your grid is ready for their requests, along with whatever other pertinent information you generally like to provide.
-You may wish to provide a link to help documents that explains grid use from their perspective.
-You can find those here.
+You may wish to provide a link to help documents that explain Event Grid use from their perspective.
+Those can be found here!

 Once an Event Grid is “Closed,” or the Due Date has passed, you can Archive it to clean up your view.
 You’ll want to wait until your team is finished working on it, of course!